onpremdiag/SharePoint/README.md

 # Installation Instructions
 Detailed instructions on how to install/upgrade the latest version of OPD can be found [here](https://github.com/onpremdiag/SharePoint/blob/master/docs/Installation.md).

+# Operational Instructions
+Detailed instruction on how to operate OPD can be found [here](https://github.com/onpremdiag/SharePoint/blob/master/docs/HowToUse.md).

+# Telemetry Information
+To understand exactly what information is recorded and *potentially uploaded to Microsoft*, click [here](https://github.com/onpremdiag/SharePoint/blobl/master/docs/TelemetryData.md).

 # Support
 If you encounter an issue with OPD for SharePoint, please select the appropriate link below:
 - <a href="mailto:opd-support@microsoft.com?subject=[OPD QUESTION] General Questions">General questions</a>